devsantara/kit/README.md

 - Will never forget to maintain code quality with [Lint-staged](https://github.com/lint-staged/lint-staged).
 - [Husky](https://typicode.github.io/husky), Ultra-fast modern native git hooks.
 - Easily create _changelogs_ and perform application _releases_ using [Release-it](https://github.com/release-it/release-it).
+- Using [TailwindCSS](https://tailwindcss.com), unapologetically modern styling solution, and takes advantage of all the latest and greatest CSS features to make the developer experience as pleasant as possible.
 - _...And many more to come_

 ## Tooling & Configuration